Forensic Science Curriculum

 Crime and Society

-Specific courses in forensic sciences required for individual majors are detailed in each major's curriculum for forensic science and vary by major.
-Additional courses may be taken as electives:
+Specific courses in forensic science required for individual majors are detailed in each major's curriculum for forensic science and vary by major.
+Additional courses may be taken as electives.

 Forensic Applied Microbiology